 Eventually, the top section starts to look like this…

-05.Iconic.top Monday Masterclass: Transforming A Generic Template Into A Memorable Design 4
+05.iconic.top Monday Masterclass: Transforming a Generic Template Into a Memorable Design 4

 With our concept of motion vs. rigid consistency working nicely above the fold, there’s no reason why we shouldn’t implement the same principles throughout the rest of the page.